 There’s something magical about a brand finding you when it is just the thing you are looking for.
-Rather than being an irritating disruption, the power of AdWords ensures your message finds the right people when they want to be found the most.
+Rather than being an irritating disruption, the power of Google Ads ensures your message finds the right people when they want to be found the most.

-In simple terms, AdWords allows you to reach potential customers as they are browsing the Internet.
+In simple terms, Google Ads allow you to reach potential customers as they are browsing the Internet.
 They work on a cost-per-click basis, meaning you only pay when someone clicks on your ad, and they come in three main types:

-Read on for more information on each type of AdWords ad.
+Read on for more information on each type of Google Ads platform.

 These ads reach people who are already searching for a product or service like yours.